-There is a tiny amount of "hands together" happening in this beginner piano arrangement; just enough to add some drama (along with the finger replacement of "4" to "3" in the third line) and a welcome bit of harmony.
+There is a tiny amount of "hands together" happening in the beginner piano arrangement above; just enough to add some drama (along with the finger replacement of "4" to "3" in the third line) and a welcome bit of harmony.

 The piano arrangement and lead sheet come in five different keys.
 First, the piano arrangement, shown below in the key of G: